Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Conclusion

 \section{Conclusion}

-In this paper, we presented a unified solution method for NMPC problems that integrates SQP and LPV-MPC algorithms as subcases.
-Specifically, we showed that by the appropriate choice of the sensitivity matrices, both algorithms can be implemented within a common framework, for which we provide an open-source implementation.
-In particular, we showed that the FTC embedding for LPV-MPC recovers SQP under a specific choice of anchor points.
+This paper presented a unified NMPC solution framework that integrates SQP and LPV-MPC as specific subcases.
+We showed that by the appropriate choice of the sensitivity matrices, both algorithms can be implemented within a common framework, for which we provide an open-source implementation.
+In particular, we demonstrated that the FTC embedding for LPV-MPC recovers SQP under a specific choice of anchor points.
 Furthermore, we integrated the zero-order Jacobian approximation into the unified framework and showed its connection to LPV scheduling variables.
-Finally, in numerical simulations, we highlighted their convergence properties and computational complexity and deployed both algorithms in real-world experiments for autonomous racing.
+Finally, in simulations, we highlighted their convergence properties and computational complexity and deployed the algorithms in real-world autonomous racing experiments.